 - Scoliosis Screening for Healthcare Professionals is a PowerPoint presentation designed for the instructor's use. - The PowerPoint presentation within the manual provides note pages to guide the instructor regarding information on each slide.
 Note pages contain instructions for the instructor and suggested verbal information to share with other healthcare professionals. - Download to prepare for training: - Powerpoint presentation from choa.org/scoliosis - "Curve Checks" DVD - Handouts can also be printed from the PowerPoint rather than using the Curve Checks Reference Guide. - Go to Adobe/File/Print.
-Under Page Sizing & Handling section choose Multiple pages per sheet.
-Adjust Pages per sheet to number of slides desired. - As an instructor, preview the DVD with note pages to determine the chapters that are applicable to your healthcare professionals and timeframe.
+Under the Page Sizing & Handling section, choose Multiple pages for each sheet.
+Adjust Pages for each sheet to the number of slides desired. - As an instructor, preview the DVD with note pages to determine the chapters that are applicable to your healthcare professionals and time frame.

-Instruction for healthcare professionals
+Instructions for healthcare professionals